Sarlin-7757/InterGalCirc/readme.md

 # 👽 Intergalactic Trade Network Backend System

-### Project Installation and Instructions for APIs documentation is inside `/docs` file.
+### NOTE: Project Installation and Instructions for APIs documentation is inside `/docs` folder of this project.

 ## 🌟 Project Overview